 There’s a lot of wisdom, kindness, and sheer awesomeness packed into that tiny frame, lemme tell ya.

+Bite-sized Chocolate Zucchini Cake.
+Mm hm.
+Small, but big on flavor.
 Chocolatey, moist, rich, dense.
-Take a few bites, or shove the entire thing into your mouth at once.
-Like we did.
+Take a few bites, or shove the entire thing into your mouth at once!
+Here’s what you’ll need:

 Mini Chocolate Zucchini Cakes